Tousif33/Weather-App/README.md

+⚠️This is a demo project, the API key is public and may stop working if overused.

 # 🌦️ Weather App

 A simple Weather App built with HTML, CSS, and JavaScript that fetches real-time weather data using the [OpenWeather API](https://openweathermap.org/).
 Users can search for any city and view live weather conditions in a clean, responsive UI.